vil/H4X-Tools/readme.md

 >WebhookSpammer || Spams messages to a discord webhook.

+>WhoIs || Looks up a domain and returns information about it.

 >Update || Updates the tool if new versions are available.

 >About || Tells you about the tool.